 Helpful Presenter's Guidelines

 This guide has been designed to help you prepare for your presentation.
-Below are some guidelines, tips and advice to follow in preparation for a successful presentation at the 2018 SME Annual Conference & Expo and 91st Annual Meeting of the SME-MN Section.
+Below are some guidelines, tips and advice to follow in preparation for a successful presentation at MINEXCHANGE 2023 SME Annual Conference & Expo and CMA 125th National Western Mining Conference.
 You can also download a copy of these presentation guidelines.

 Tailor Your Presentation to the Audience